-3. The enactments mentioned in the Schedule to this Act are hereby repealed.
+3. The several enactments mentioned in the Schedule to this Act are, to the extent therein specified, hereby repealed.

-4. Part I of the Principal Act is amended as follows:---
+4. Part I of the Principal Act is amendled as follows:----

-- (a) Section four: After the definition of "Governor" insert the following definition :--- - "Grievous bodily harm" includes any permanent or serious disfiguring of the person. - (b) Section four: After the definition of "justice" insert the following definition :- "Loaded arms" means any gun, pistol, or - Loaded arms" means any gun, pistol, or other arms, loaded in the barrel or chamber with gunpowder or other explosive substance, and with ball, shot, slug, or other destructive material, although the attempt to discharge may fail from want of proper priming, or from any other cause; and every gun, pistol, or other arms, unlawfully presented at any person, shall be deemed to be loaded unless the contrary is shown. - (c) Section four: Add at end of definition of "dwelling-house": "Any building or other place which if occupied would be a dwellinghouse shall be deemed to be a dwelling-house notwithstanding that it is temporarily unoccupied." - (d) Section eight: Insert after the words "Where, by this or any other Act," the words "or by any rule, regulation or by-law, duly made under or by virtue of the provisions of any Act".

-(e) Section nine is repealed, and the following is substituted :---
+- (a) Section four: After the definition of "Governor" insert the following definition :---- - "Grievous bodily harm" includes any per - manent or serious disffiguring of the person. - (b) Section four: After the definition of "justice" insert the following definition :--- - "Loaded arms" means any gun, pistol, or other arms, loaded im the barrel or chamber with gunpowdler or other explosive substance, and with ball, shot, slug, or other destructive material, although the attempt to discharge may fail from want of proper priming, or from any other cause; and every gun, pistol, or other arms, unlawfully presented at any person, shall be deemed to be loaded unless the comtrary is shown. - (c) Section four: Add at end off definition of "dwelling-house": "Any building or other place which if occupied would be a dwellinghouse shall be deemed to be a dwelling-house notwithstanding that it is temporarily unoccupied." - (d) Section eight: Insert after the words "Where, by this or any other Act," the words "or by any rule, regulation or by-law, duly made under or by virtue of the provisions of any Act". - (e) Section nine is repealed, and the following is substituted :--- such offence is hereby declared to be and shall be dealt with as a felony, or whenever in this or any Act or Imperial Act the term "felony" is used, the same shall be taken to mean an offence punishable as aforesaid.

-9. (1) Whenever by this or any Act an offence is punishable by imprisonment with or without hard labour for a term exceeding two years, such offence is hereby declared to be and shall be dealt with as a felony, and whenever in this or any Act or Imperial Act the term "felony" is used, the same shall be taken to mean an offence punishable as aforesaid.
+9. (1) Whenever by this or amy Act an offence is punishable by imprisonment with or without hard labour for a term of two years or more, such 2